floriannr24/iRacing_WebApp/README.md

+iRacing is a subscription-based online racing simulation video game developed and published by iRacing.com Motorsport Simulations in 2008.
+All in-game sessions are hosted on the publisher's servers.
+The game simulates real world cars, tracks, and racing events, and enforces rules of conduct modeled on real auto racing events.

 This web application provides access to various statistical diagrams which can give you an insight about a selected past iRacing session.
 These diagrams are interactive and can be manipulated in various ways (such as dragging and zooming).
 Additionally, you can access more information by hovering over the elements (i.e. median, mean or single data points).
 Currently, the only type of diagram implemented is the box plot.